mcnkowski/yt-caption2wiki/README.md

 SimpleCaptionSystem performs tasks sequentially in a single thread.

-SimpleCaptionSystem can be instantiated as follows:
+SimpleCaptionSystem is instantiated similarly to ActorCaptionSystem:
 ```scala
 val captionDownloader = new YouTubeTimedText //YouTubeV3("client_secret.json")
 val captionParser = new TimedTextParser //new SBVParser